 IFFIm's frontloading model was designed to accelerate funding to Gavi in the initial years, then reduce over later years, at a low overall cost.
-IFFIm will, however, continue to provide funding to Gavi in the future (see Section 2.5.2).
+However, by replenishing IFFIm's long-term asset base with new pledges, IFFIm can continue to maintain its frontloading capacity and accelerate funding to Gavi.